-2 § 22.30.160.C - Required Findings for Conditional Use Permits
+&lt;sup>2 § 22.30.160.C - Required Findings for Conditional Use Permits

 - c.
-Be injurious to the uses, property, or improvements adjacent to, and in the vicinity of, the site upon which the proposed use is to be located, specifically, - 2.
-The granting of the proposed conditional use permit is consistent and compatible with the intent of the goals, objectives, and policies of the comprehensive plan and any implementing regulation, specifically, Comprehensive Plan Section 2.2.1 which emphasizes supporting "economic activities which contribute to a stable, long-term, local economic base" by allowing local homeowners to launch a small business and participate in the tourism industry and Section 2.6.2(K), which supports "development of facilities to accommodate visitors" that do not negatively impact surrounding residential neighborhoods, by operating an owner-occupied bed and breakfast with requirements to mitigate concerns for traffic, odors, and noise, by - - 3.
-All conditions necessary to lessen any impacts of the proposed use are conditions that can be monitored and enforced, specifically that the owner lives on-site and can monitor for infractions and take action as warranted and also have a property manager. +
+Be injurious to the uses, property, or improvements adjacent to, and in the vicinity of, the site upon which the proposed use is to be located, specifically, that the proposed use will support central downtown development and mitigate impacts via the conditions of approval related to parking and ingress/egress. - 2.
+The granting of the proposed conditional use permit is consistent and compatible with the intent of the goals, objectives, and policies of the comprehensive plan and any implementing regulation, specifically, that the conditions of approval will mitigate impact, while the variance will allow the owner to develop their property which will have positive economic impacts in job creation and supporting tourism and transient markets.
+Some impact to long-term rentals and affordable housing may occur, but that is balanced against other positive gains. - 3.
+All conditions necessary to lessen any impacts of the proposed use are conditions that can be monitored and enforced, specifically that the owner lives on-site and can monitor for infractions and take action as warranted and also have a property manager. †